AI systems aligned to the Privacy Act 2020 before the Privacy Commissioner asks.

 Principle 13: Unique identifiers

-Artificial intelligence and automated decision-making under the Privacy Act 2020
+Automated decision-making under the Privacy Act 2020.

 When AI makes or significantly informs decisions about individuals, the Privacy Act 2020 creates heightened obligations around transparency, accuracy, and individual rights.
 Organisations must be able to explain how automated decisions are made, ensure the underlying data is accurate and complete, and provide meaningful avenues for individuals to challenge decisions that affect them.

 This intersects with the OECD AI Principles adopted by Aotearoa New Zealand's National AI Strategy, which emphasise transparency and explainability as core governance requirements.
-The Algorithm Charter for Aotearoa further reinforces government agencies' commitments to transparent and accountable use of algorithms in public services.
+The Algorithm Charter for Aotearoa reinforces government agencies' commitments to transparent and accountable use of algorithms in public services.

-Who this is for
+Who this is for.

-Financial services organisations
+Financial services

 Healthcare providers